ric03uec/ot/README.md

-# ot
+# Ops-Tasks

-collection of scripts for ops tasks
+collection of scripts for ops tasks.
+Stuff like deleting s3 bucket(s) recursively, getting info about ec2 instances by correlating them with some business logic etc.